-If you’re as old as I am (which isn’t really all THAT old!), you remember a little bit about what TV was like before cable.
+If you’re as old as I am (which isn’t THAT old!), you remember a little bit about what TV was like before cable and Netflix.
 When you got to channel 3 (say to start your movie on your VCR before DVR or on-demand), it would get to the static channel and make that annoying sound.
-Little did I know, before I got older, that the annoying sound is called white noise and it can help your baby sleep.
-This article is to explain a little bit about how white noise can help you and your baby fall asleep and stay asleep.
-Be sure to get your free white noise MP3s to download, too.
+Little did I know then, that the annoying sound is called white noise and it can help your baby sleep!
+Read on, and find out how white noise can help you and your baby fall asleep and stay asleep.
+Be sure to get your free white noise MP3s to download, too!

-Merriam Webster defines white noise as a “a heterogeneous mixture of sound waves extending over a wide frequency range.”
+Merriam Webster defines white noise as “a heterogeneous mixture of sound waves extending over a wide frequency range.”
 In other words, it is a mixture of sounds that have high pitches and low pitches and everything in between.
-The combination of these sounds is what drowns out most of the other sounds, because when you are hearing all different frequency of sounds, your brain has trouble picking out one sound over another.
+The combination of these sounds is what drowns out most of the other sounds.
+When you are hearing all these different frequencies of sounds, your brain has trouble picking out one sound over another.

-Some examples of white noise are the TV static as I described above, the vacuum, hair dryer, a fan, or humidifier.
-Some people also find the sounds of waves, rain, or thunderstorms soothing, too.
+Some examples of white noise are the TV static as I described above, the vacuum, hairdryer, a fan, or humidifier.
+Some people also find the sounds of waves, rain, or thunderstorms similar and soothing, too.

 How Does White Noise Help You or Your Baby Sleep?

 Well, it doesn’t.
 It actually doesn’t help you or your baby sleep per se, but drowning out other house noises can help you focus less on those other noises.
-White noise is also very similar to womb sounds such as your heart beating, blood flowing, mommy breathing, the muffling sound of mommy’s voice, etc. These womb-like sounds can be comforting to your baby, particularly newborns who have not yet gotten used to the outside world.
+White noise is also very similar to womb sounds such as your heart beating, blood flowing, mommy breathing, etc. These womb-like sounds can be comforting to your baby, particularly newborns who have not yet gotten used to the outside world.

 The constant repetitive sounds of white noise can also help you or your baby stay asleep, which can be the most challenging part.
 The constant whirring of white noise can give you the continuity of sound that soothes your baby to stay asleep or drowns out house noises such as people talking, doing the dishes, etc. This is especially helpful if your baby can’t get used to sleeping with noise, like mine.